rzvc/atom-spell-check-pr/README.md

 ## Plugins

 _Spell Check_ allows for plugins to provide additional spell checking functionality.
 See the `PLUGINS.md` file in the repository on how to write a plugin.

+## This fork

+The purpose of this fork is so I can apply a list of pull requests that have not been accepted yet and to make additional improvements until the package matures.